rayprogramming/copilot-os/docs/guides/architecture.md

 # Architecture Guide

-This document describes the system architecture, design decisions, and component interactions in Copilot Agent Chain.
+This document describes the system architecture, design decisions, and component interactions in CoPilot OS.

 ## System Overview

-Copilot Agent Chain is a Model Context Protocol (MCP) server that orchestrates agent chains.
+CoPilot OS is a Model Context Protocol (MCP) server that orchestrates agent chains.
 It acts as a bridge between external callers (Copilot CLI, VS Code, etc.) and agents defined in a repository's `.github/agents/` directory.

 ```
 External Caller (Copilot CLI)